rails-girls-summer-of-code/RGSoC_slides/README.md

 How to go about this?
 Well... ```git clone``` this repo and use it for your own purposes.

 Good luck! (or: break a leg!)

+Huge thanks to @bioshrimp for the awesome artwork.